Off-Campus Study & Internships

 Completing an internship in conjunction with an Off-Campus Study & Exchanges program complements your program of study and understanding through cultural immersion, enhanced foreign language acquisition, and professional development in a global context.
 Other benefits to completing an internship include the development of strong teamwork skills balanced with the exercise of individual responsibility, the opportunity to experiment with jobs that match academic and personal interests, the chance to develop industry-specific abilities while enjoying the advantages of a liberal arts education, and the likelihood of building professional networking contacts and mentoring relationships.
 Internships help students become viable, experienced job applicants when seeking employment after graduation.
 In fact, many employers consider internship experience in the hiring process, and often look to their own interns as the best potential candidates for full-time positions.

-Internships are available on the Skidmore programs in Alcalá, Madrid, Paris and London.
-Several Approved Programs also offer internship placements in countries such as Austria, Chile, Germany, Argentina, Australia, Ghana, among others, while the Washington Semester program provide internships in Washington D.C..
+Internships are available on the Skidmore in Spain, Skidmore in Paris and Skidmore in London programs.
+Several Approved Programs also offer internship placements in countries such as Austria, China, Germany, Argentina, Australia, Ghana, among others, while the Washington Semester program provide internships in Washington D.C..

 If you find that you have questions about preparing for an internship, talk to your program provider for information that pertains to your program location and host culture.
 If you plan to participate in an international internship that is not part of a study abroad program, please contact the Career Development Center or the Office of Academic Advising.